Tyrn/wei/the-insider-en.typ

 growth lagged noticeably behind the general fund index.

-     But the worst for  Bemish was that, due  to the elections,  Kissur  and Shavash -  two people that meant a  lot  for the  planet and quite a bit for Bemish personally - quarreled.
+     But the worst for  Bemish was that, due  to the elections,  Kissur  and Shavash---two people that meant a  lot  for the  planet and quite a bit for Bemish personally---quarreled.
 Their breach started  almost unnoticeably, at the  moment  when  Kissur declared  openly  that  he  was  against  all  the elections.
 Shavash  had  opposite  views.
 When the  sovereign  declared  in Shavash's face  that he would never appoint him as a first minister, Shavash